To tell this tale, for long, I have refrained,

 Lucid and gore, one that’s very hard to sustain,

-Finally, I will reveal, the dark story of the hell train!
+Finally, I reveal the dark story of the hell train!

-Too late at night, yet a compulsion I cannot resist,
+Too late at night, yet a compulsion I had no choice to resist,

-I have to be there for them, I have to oblige and assist,
+I had to be there for them; I had to oblige and assist,

-A 3 am arrival was stated on the train’s scheduled list!
+A wee-hour arrival on the train’s scheduled list!

-Though a regular task, I felt off about this venture,
+Though a regular task, I felt strangely odd about this venture,

-As if something was uncanny about this adventure,
+As if something was uncanny about this whole adventure,

 I asked a friend to join, close to a nearby juncture,